Transbaikal conifer forests: Climate

 The climate of the ecoregion is dry-winter subarctic (Köppen Dwc).
-This climate is characterized by long, very cold winters, and cool summers, but with little snow in the winter.
+This climate is characterised by long, very cold winters, and cool summers, but with little snow in the winter.
 The Siberian High (also called the Siberian Anticyclone) keeps the area particularly dry in winter.
 During the summer, the Asiatic Low brings hot air from the deserts of China and Mongolia, raising the temperature in the Transbaikal.
 To the east of the region, the climate grades into a dry winter humid continental climate (Dwb), with longer summers.
 To the south of the ecoregion in Mongolia, the climate grades into a cold semi-arid climate (Köppen BSk), with less precipitation than the Transbaikal.
-Precipitation in the Transbaikal ranges from 400 to 500 mm/year in the uplands, to 200 mm/year in the lower and more southerly areas.
+Precipitation in the Transbaikal ranges from 400-500 mm/year in the uplands, to 200 mm/year in the lower and more southerly areas.

 Flora

-The region is mostly forested below the 1,400 meter level.
+The region is mostly forested below the 1,400 metre level.
 The characteristic trees on the warmer, wetter west side of the Yablonovsky Ridge are Dahurian larch (Larix gmelinii) and Siberian pine (Pinus sibirica).
 On the warmer and drier east of the ridge the larch is mixed with Scots pine (Pinus sylvestris).
 The trees are draped with moss and lichen.

 The flora of the Transbaikal exhibits altitude zoning.
-At the lowest levels in the river valleys and lowlands (0–600 meters), the characteristic vegetation is that of the steppes: bunchgrass (Stipa capillata), fescue, junegrass (Koeleria gracilis), and Filifolium (Tanacetum sibiricum).
-The next level (600-1,100 meters) is a forest-steppe level, and from 1,100 to 1800 meters a forest level featuring Larix gemilii and Pinus sylvestris.
-Above 1,800 meters is shrub land of Siberian dwarf pine (Pinus pumila, dwarf birch (Betula exilis), and Juniperus pseudosibirica.
+At the lowest levels in the river valleys and lowlands (0–600 metres), the characteristic vegetation is that of the steppes: bunchgrass (Stipa capillata), fescue, junegrass (Koeleria gracilis), and Filifolium (Tanacetum sibiricum).
+The next level (600-1,100 m) is a forest-steppe level, and from 1,100 to 1,800 m a forest level featuring Larix gemilii and Pinus sylvestris.
+Above 1,800 m is shrub land of Siberian dwarf pine (Pinus pumila, dwarf birch (Betula exilis), and Juniperus pseudosibirica.
 Unlike the Sayan and Altai mountains to the west, the climate of the Transbaikal is too extreme to support alpine meadows; the vegetation proceeds from forest directly to higher-altitude shrubs.